 Today, GEN reaches out to around 10.000 communities on all continents.
 We have learned that, while there is no one way of being an ecovillage, there are three core practices shared by all:

-- Using local participatory processes
+- Being rooted in local participatory processes

 - Integrating social, cultural, economic and ecological dimensions in a whole systems approach to sustainability

 - Actively restoring and regenerating their social and natural environments

 For communities wanting to join GEN, we have developed Guidelines for Ecovillage Recognition, linked to the Ecovillage Design Cards, which depict ecovillage principles divided into five groups – the four dimensions of sustainability — social, culture ecology and economy — arranged around one central path — whole systems design.

 The Design Cards illustrate and distill years of experimentation and learning within our global network, as well as current research on resilience, sustainability and participatory design.
 The cards are a tool for play, reflection, dialogue, learning, research and design – for individuals, groups, projects, organizations and communities.
 They allow existing and newly forming communities to quickly map strengths and weaknesses, and find leverage points for successful next steps.

 Everything GEN does and stands for grows from our belief in the potential of communities, and individuals within those communities, to find solutions that are driven by heart, not profit.
 How can we live high quality, low impact lifestyles that heal and restore, rather than destroy our environments?
 How can we give back rather than take more?
 Small lifestyle changes like growing and eating healthy food, using renewable energy resources, recycling, gifting, sharing, or reaching out to a neighbour, can all be starting points.